-Brilliant activities to try:
+Brilliant Snowdonia activities to try

-For the adrenaline junkie: if you’re a confident cyclist and fancy pedalling with a view, Snowdonia is packed with adventure activities and is the perfect spot for some mountain biking fun.
+If you’re a confident cyclist and fancy pedalling with a view, Snowdonia is packed with adventure activities and is the perfect spot for some mountain biking fun.
 Want to step it up a notch?
 Fans of water sports will love white-water rafting through the Tryweryn River or you can strap yourself in and experience the longest zip line in Europe at Penrhyn Quarry.
 Nothing quite beats soaring like a bird at over 100 mph!

-For the perfect family day out: One of the national park's most unique indoor activities, Bounce Below in the Llechwedd slate caverns is like something from a childhood dream!
+One of the national park's most unique indoor activities, Bounce Below in the Llechwedd slate caverns is like something from a childhood dream!
 In a stunning, other-worldly cave setting lie three trampolines for all the family to enjoy.
-And when you’re done bouncing around in the dark, head outside to the Welsh edition of Total Wipeout where you can not only burn some serious calories but laugh your way to a six pack!
+And when you’re done bouncing around in the dark, head outside to the Welsh edition of Total Wipeout where you can not only burn some serious calories but laugh your way to a six-pack!

-For history lovers: Penrhyn Castle and Gardens, in the far north-west of the national park, is a great day out for the young, old and four-legged!
+Penrhyn Castle and Gardens, in the far north-west of the national park, is a great day out for the young, old and four-legged!
 This 19th century castle is straight out of a fairy tale - you can explore the decadent interiors and marvel at the architecture, kids will love the play area and dedicated trail, and even your four-legged family members can join in on the Sunday dog walks.

-For those who like to take it easy: If you want to check out the views from the top of Mount Snowdon, but your legs disagree, take the Snowdon Mountain Railway instead.
+If you want to check out the views from the top of Mount Snowdon, but your legs disagree, take the Snowdon Mountain Railway instead.
 Running since 1896, the railway takes in the jaw-dropping scenery on the 45-minute journey from Llanberis to the summit.
 You'll have around half an hour to take in the views from the top before the sedate return journey.
 Do check the timetable, though, as this is a seasonal attraction.

 For some further activity inspiration, why not check out our ’16 screen-free things to do in Wales’ blog too?

-Breathtaking walks to try:
+Breathtaking Snowdonia walks to discover

-For the beginner: The National Trust's Llyn Ogwen circular walk is one of the few routes in the national park that has few hills, making it great for a gentle stroll.
+One of the few routes in the national park that has few hills, making it great for a gentle stroll.
 The 2.9-mile walk offers incredible views of Tryfan and the Glyderau, and takes in Llyn Ogwen - what is supposedly the final resting place of King Arthur's famous sword, Excalibur.

-For the active: You're here, so why not take on the mountain?!
+You're here, so why not take on the mountain?!
 There are several routes to the summit of Mount Snowdonia, but the 9-mile (there and back) Llanberis Path is said to be the easiest.
 Allow 6 hours in total for the walk and don't forget to pack a camera to capture the sights from the top!

 Take on this route if you dare!
 Few finish the almost 19-mile Rhinogydd Traverse is difficult to finish in one day but can be broken up into sections over a few days.
 It's well worth the effort, though, as you'll be rewarded with some of the most incredible views in the whole national park.

 Tucked away among mountains and valleys are Snowdonia's first-class pubs, restaurants and other places to eat.
 There's no shortage of eateries with a view, but it's well worth stopping at Caffi Gwynant for a meal before or after you climb Mount Snowdon.
 With the backdrop of Wales' iconic mountain peak, tuck into a hearty breakfast or lunch at the café, including everything from smashed avocado on toast to a full Welsh breakfast.

 Set on the North Wales coast, expect decadent dishes such as duo of Welsh beef with horseradish pomme puree, and root vegetable gratin in red wine jus, or trio of Welsh lamb with a carrot and swede parcel and fondant potato.

 A a former coaching inn set deep in a valley in Snowdonia.
 Expect local favourites such as grilled Pen Loyn Farm lamb fillet with brie, asparagus and Parma ham or fresh steam Conwy mussels smothered in garlic parsley and white burgundy sauce.

-Stunning cottages to return to:
+Stunning Snowdonia cottages to return to

 For when all the adventuring has been done, we have a stunning selection of Snowdonia cottages that are perfect for resting tired feet.